wesnoth/wesnoth/projectfiles/Xcode/README.md

 ## Configurations
 * **Release**:
-Builds for maximum (runtime) speed and compatibility; it builds for 32-bit and 64-bit, with the latest SDK, but targets 10.7.
-You do not however need 10.7 SDK to build it.
+Builds for maximum (runtime) speed and compatibility; it builds for 64-bit, with the latest SDK, but targets 10.8.
+You do not however need 10.8 SDK to build it.
 This is what's used for official releases.

 * **Debug**:
 Builds for maximum compiling speed, and uses the current OS as the SDK.
 If you just want to compile for testing things yourself, this is the way to go.